coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "x = y" := (@eq _ x y) (at level 70, no associativity).

 One can define *closed* notations whose both sides are symbols.
-In this case, the default precedence level for the inner subexpression is 200, and the default level for the notation itself is 0.
+In this case, the default precedence level for the inner sub-expression is 200, and the default level for the notation itself is 0.

 .. coqtop:: in